Coombe Hill Canal: SSSI Status

 In 1954 the canal and certain fenland and flood meadow areas were notified as a biological Site of Special Scientific Interest and renotified in 1995 for boundary alterations.
 In 1999 the meadows around the middle of the canal were purchased by the Gloucestershire Wildlife Trust, which is restoring the wetland.
 The meadows are on either side of the canal.
 The canal is the home of a number of rare and uncommon beetle species, and of two species of fly that have not been found anywhere else in the UK.

 The Gloucestershire Wildlife Trust Reserve

 Fuller information is provided in the Gloucestershire Wildlife Trust nature reserves handbook.
-The Canal was built to link the Forest of Dean coalfields with Cheltenham via the Severn, but competition and other reasons led to its closure.
+The canal was built to link the Forest of Dean coalfields with Cheltenham via the Severn, but competition and other reasons led to its closure.
 The trust has carried out management work with aid of Severn Trent Water and the then Nature Conservancy Council to restore the derelict canal.

+The nature reserve has two wooden bird hides, Teal and Wigeon (formally Grundon).
+Wigeon hide is on the canal side of the reserve and accessed via a raised walkway.
+Teal hide is on the northern side of the reserve and accessed through fields surrounding the wetland.

 The area was severely flooded in the Gloucestershire Floods of 2007 and significant restoration work was necessary.